hari-741/NixConfig/README.md

-# Arch
+# NixOS

-This is my personal arch dotfiles.
+This is my personal nix dotfiles.
 I have not tested in any other system than my own.

 OS - NixOS